muenzpraeger/salesforce-einstein-platform-apex/README.md

 After you've added the wrapper files two steps are required:

-* Set the value for _Einstein EMail_ in Custom Settings => Einstein Settings for that org to the email address that you've used to sign up for Einstein Platform.
+* Set the value for _Einstein EMail_ in Custom Settings => Einstein Settings (via the _Manage_ button) for that org to the email address that you've used to sign up for Einstein Platform.
-* Store the Einstein Platform file as file in the org.
-The name must be _einstein_platform.pem_.
+* Store the Einstein Platform file as File in the org.
+The name must be _einstein_platform_.

 If you went through [my Trailhead project](https://trailhead.salesforce.com/projects/build-a-cat-rescue-app-that-recognizes-cat-breeds) you likely went through that excercise already.